SumoLogic/sumologic-documentation/docs/cse/rules/write-outlier-rule.md

 **Outlier Model Configuration**
 1. **Detect an outlier for**.
 Select the aggregate function that applies to the field in the matched Records to build a normal behavior baseline on.
-1. **of the Record field**.
+1. **of the record field**.
 Select one or more Record fields to build a baseline on and detect an Outlier Signal.
 1. **Advanced Expression** (optional).
-When selected, disables the record field selector and allows defining Record fields within the field window.
+When selected, disables the **of the record field** selector and allows defining Record fields within the field window.
+For the expression, you can use the syntax described in [CSE Rules Syntax](/docs/cse/rules/cse-rules-syntax/). <br/>For example, in the out-of-the-box **Spike in PowerShell Command Line Length From Host** outlier rule, the **Advanced Expression** field is set to `length(commandLine)` to calculate when you see very long command lines out of the ordinary.
 1. **Model Sensitivity Threshold** (1-5).
 Select the sensitivity of the model defined above.
 This is the number of standard deviations from the mean that the outlier model should consider for creating a Signal.
 Lower threshold corresponds to a more sensitive model resulting in more Signals.
 1. **Minimum Count Value** (default value 1).
 Enter the absolute minimum value below which an Outlier Signal will not be generated.